-Nine percent of DE residents are uninsured, the same as the national average.
+Six percent of DE residents are uninsured, below the national average.
 That’s a good sign for policyholders.
 The more uninsured people there are, the higher rates are for insured people.

 DE residents spend an average of $10,254 per year on health care expenditures, more than the national average.
 What determines your rates in the Diamond State?
 Prices vary person to person but are based on these factors:

 Marketplace plans come in metal tiers: bronze, silver, gold, and platinum.
 The more coverage you want, the more you’ll have to pay.

 How does health insurance cost in DE?
 These are the monthly premiums for each plan type for a middle-aged resident in 2020: